alpsteam/terraform-oci-minimal-configuration/README.md

-# Terraform on Oracle Cloud (Minimal configuration)
+# Terraform on Oracle Cloud (minimal configuration)

 This code provides an example of how to use Terraform with Oracle Cloud.
 This is a minimal configuration, no resources will be provisioned.
-The only thing the script will do, is list the availability domains that are available and output the result:
+The only thing the script will do, is list the [availability domains](https://docs.cloud.oracle.com/iaas/Content/GSG/Concepts/concepts.htm) that are available and output the result:

 ```
 # Get a list of Availability Domains